comparebasic/caneka/README.md

 ## Purpose

-Caneka was born from the idea that programming langauges had evolved somewhat haphazardly
+Caneka was born from the idea that productivity in sofware engineering was in need of new tooling.
+To us, the evolution seamed to stall after the OOP languages.

 - Level 1 Assembly
 - Level 2 Types (C)
 - Level 3 Objects (C++, Java, JavaScript, Python, Etc.)
 - Level 4 Composition/Implicit Handling (?)

+It seams like we never got to that Level 4 set of languages.
+A place where developers spend more time on composition than repetitive details.

-It seams like we never got to that Level 4.
-A place where composition, Lisp, Scala, Rust, C# all come close with pattern matching features, but it feels to us like configuration and composition have remained outside of all major languages thus far.
+Lisp, Scala, Rust, and C# all came close with pattern matching and routing features, but there is more power that developers could wield (mwuahahaha... :);

+## Why Start From Scratch-ish (POSIX/C)

 The determination to start from scratch is an effort to accomplish a syntax-agnostic runtime while building transparency and reliability at